Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-005_Receiving_Inspection_Report.md

 ## 1. Receipt Information

-The shipment associated with Purchase Order PO-2026-1187 was received on September 18, 2026.
+The shipment associated with Purchase Order PO-2026-1187 was received on June 18, 2026.

 The shipment contained four stainless-steel isolation valves identified for use in the simulated DOE nuclear-related project.